AndersGMadsen/comsocsci2021group3/index.md

 <img src="assets/img/Modularity.png" alt="Degree distribution (directed)"/>

 To help the reader understand what has been done, we have created a distribution of modularity scores of random networks based on the philosophy network using the core-area partition.
 The black line indicates the modularity score of the core-area partition.
 Had the black line laid within the bell-shaped curve, we would not consider the partition to be much different from any random partition of the network using the same branches of philosophy.
-However, because the black line lays far from the bellshaped part of the distribution, and has a much higher value, we consider the modularity of the core area split very significant – meaning that it is highly unlikely that it happened randomly.
+However, because the black line lays far from the bell-shaped part of the distribution, and has a much higher value, we consider the modularity of the core area split very significant – meaning that it is highly unlikely that it happened randomly.
 Consequently, even though the modularity score of the core-area partition is much lower than the optimal modularity found using the Louvain algorithm, it is still a very good partition of the philosophy network.

 #### Assortativity

 (For simplicity, the assortativity is computed on the same undirected networks as the modularity)

 Another interesting network measurement is assortativity.
-In short, assortativity is a measure of how similar neighboring nodes are in a graph, categorized by some metric.
+In short, assortativity is a measure of how similar neighbouring nodes are in a graph, categorized by some metric.
 The most standard form of assortativity is degree- assortativity which, as the name implies, is a statistical investigation that measures if nodes of the same degree tend to link to each-other.
 However, we will also use assortativity to investigate whether philosophers of a certain core-area are linked to other philosophers of the same core-area in the philosophy network.
 To supply the reader with some theoretical grounding, we generally say that a network is highly assortative if its assortativity score close to 1, and highly disassortative if the assortativity score close to -1.

-For the degree of nodes we get a assortativity score of 0.03, while we get a slightly higher assortativity based on the core-areas of 0.09.
-This simply means that philosphers in the network are more likely to be linked to other philosophers with the same core-area, than they are to be linked to other philosophers of the same degrees.
-The scores are closer to 0 than to 1, and therefore we would say that we see a _slight_ assortativity for both degree and core-area.
-However, as with the modularity scores, we can investigate if the measures assortativity scores area significant or not.
+For the degree of nodes, we get a assortativity score of 0.03, while we get a slightly higher assortativity based on the core-areas of 0.09.
+This simply means that philosophers in the network are more likely to be linked to other philosophers with the same core-area, than they are to be linked to other philosophers of the same degrees.
+The scores are closer to 0 than to 1, and therefore we would say that we see a slight assortativity for both degree and core-area.
+However, as with the modularity scores, we can investigate if the measured assortativity scores are significant or not.

 <img src="assets/img/degree_assortivity.png" alt="Degree distribution (directed)"/>
 <img src="assets/img/attribute_assortivity.png" alt="Degree distribution (directed)"/>

-As seen by the distributions above, in both cases, the measure assortativity is significantly different from what we would expect to measure had the philosophy network been randomly linked based on the core-area partitioning.
-This means that even though the assortativity is low, it is non-neglitable.
-Therefore we can conclude two things, namely than (1) in both cases the assortativity is significatn, and (2) philosophers tend to link to other philosophers of the same core-area much more than they tend to link to other philosophers with the same degree.
+As seen by the distributions above, in both cases, the measured assortativity is significantly different from what we would expect to measure had the philosophy network been randomly linked based on the core-area partitioning.
+This means that even though the assortativity is low, it is non-neglectable.
+Therefore, we can conclude two things, namely that (1) in both cases the assortativity is significant, and (2) philosophers tend to link to other philosophers of the same core-area much more than they tend to link to other philosophers with the same degree.

 #### Branches of philosophy and centrality

-For each branch of philosophy, we create a subgraph by utilizing both the determined core-area and the original branches of philosophy, such that we acoount for both philosophers which previously did not have any core area, and philosophers which are apart of many branches.
-Since we now wish to create meaningful subgraphs, if a philosopher is a part of many branches, the philosopher will appear in all of the appertaining philosophy branch subgraphs.
-The reader can essentially think of this as updating the branch of philosophy, after classifying the philosophers using the neighbor-technique described previously, and then creating the subgraphs from the updated branches of philosophy.
-Thus we have kept the underlying integrity of the original branches of philosophy.
+For each branch of philosophy, we create a subgraph by utilizing both the determined core-area and the original branches of philosophy, such that we account for both philosophers which previously did not have any core area, and philosophers which are apart of many branches.
+Since we now wish to create meaningful subgraphs, if a philosopher is a part of many branches, the philosopher will appear in all the appertaining philosophy branch subgraphs.
+The reader can essentially think of this as updating the branches of philosophy, after classifying the philosophers using the neighbour-technique described previously, and then creating the subgraphs from the updated branches of philosophy.
+Thus, we have kept the underlying integrity of the original branches of philosophy.

 To remind the reader, the philosopher Ludwig Wittgenstein is a part of three branches of philosophy, namely metaphysics, logic and epistemology.
-Therefore he will appear in each those subgraphs.
+Therefore, he will appear in each those subgraphs.
 Furthermore, next to each subgraph we will list the top 20 philosophers based on betweenness centrality for each branch of philosophy.

 We will provide some brief statistics for the reader to consider while exploring the graphs.
 Since we have not introduced clustering, the reader can think of this as the tendency for nodes in the graph to cluster together, a low clustering coefficient means that the network essentially does not cluster, and a high clustering coefficient means the opposite.
 The purity measure is the most interesting for the reader to consider while exploring the graphs.
 The purity score is a measurement of how many philosophers in the given subgraph has a core-area, determined by our previously mentioned algorithm, equivalent to the subgraph branch.
 Furthermore, we have included the statistic Bias, which is a very loaded term.
-It is basically a measurement of how the size of the different branches of philosophy as changed under the assumption that they should remain unchanged in their respective proportions when classifying new philosophers.
+It is basically a measurement of how the size of the different branches of philosophy has changed under the assumption that they should remain unchanged in their respective proportions when classifying new philosophers.
 Naturally, this is harsh assumption, and perhaps in reality we would not expect the branches of philosophy to grow in accordance with their original proportionality on Wikipedia.
 It does however still tell us how the respective branch-proportionalities have changed after implementing our core-area algorithm.
-Lastly, we show the relative size and viewcount per branch of philosophyu.
+Lastly, we show the relative size and view count per branch of philosophy.
 Both of which are self-explanatory.

 <table>
 <thead>